 - How do you intend to cope with the weather?

 - How will you deal with the stress of studying in school?

 - Why are some documents missing?
 This might be a trick question to get you off your game.
 Simply answer, “It’s there.”

 - Other question that relate to your studies and your ability to understand social cues

-If your performance on the interview is satisfactory, you’ll be handed your passport with a stamp and a document showing that the Canadian government has approved your request to study in Canada.
+If everything is fine – you will be handed your passport with a stamp and a document showing that the Canadian government has approved your request to study in Canada.

 Study and Work in Canada as a Student

 Getting to Canada is not the final step, since you’ll still need money for your living expenses.